allister-grange/terraform-associate-guide-003/9- Terraform Cloud Capabilities/9-notes.md

 | Variable values         | As `.tfvars` files, as CLI arguments, or in shell environment | In workspace                                                               |
 | State                   | On disk or in remote backend                                  | In workspace                                                               |
 | Credentials and secrets | In shell environment or entered at prompts                    | In workspace, stored as sensitive variables                                |

+To switch workspaces in Terraform, you run the `terraform workspace select <workspace_name>` command.
+Terraform will not create a new workspace when this is run.
+To create a new workspace, you must run `terraform workspace new <workspace_name>`.

 #### **Private Registry**